 - The MRI technologist’s schedule needs to be finalized the Friday before each coming week (defined as Monday through Sunday).
-All reservations must be made by 4 pm on Friday of the prior week.
-No late requests can be accommodated under any circumstance.
+All off-hour scan requests need to be sent in by Friday of the prior week at 4 pm.
+Under no circumstances will late requests be accommodated.
 Reservations cannot be made more than one month in advance.

 - These off-business time slots are intended for everyone's use.
 For now, we will place a limit of 4 off-business hours per week per PI.
 If there is less demand for off-business hours, this limit may be relaxed in the future.

-- Reservation requests to email@example.com will be responded to in the order in which they are received.
+- Reservation requests to firstname.lastname@example.org will be responded to in the order in which they are received.
 All off-hour scan requests need to be sent in by Friday of the prior week at 4 pm.
 Under no circumstances will late requests be accommodated.